jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 JNTR is a liquidity bridge that serves as a transfer of value between traditional commercial real estate securities (JNTR/ETN and JNTR/STOCK) and digital currencies.

-JNTR is a financially engineered decentralized protocol layer on top of the Ethereum blockchain developed as the exclusive payment method to facilitate trades of Jointer's stocks (JNTR/STOCK) and bonds (JNTR/ETN)
+JNTR is a financially engineered decentralized protocol layer on top of the Binance Smart Chain blockchain developed as the exclusive payment method to facilitate trades of Jointer's stocks (JNTR/STOCK) and bonds (JNTR/ETN)

 JNTR's face value changes based on the liquidity reserve's calculation every time investors directly purchase JNTR through the daily Auction or through SmartSwap.
 The face value carries an exponential return potential along with a low risk profile, providing an uncorrelated hedge against volatility in the real estate and crypto markets.